Dubai World Expo 2020

 Several megaprojects in Dubai which are planned or under construction might have the completion date brought forward as a result of Dubai being awarded host city status.
 Speculative reports only seen so far (Dec 2013).

-Dubai wins 2020 World Expo host city
+Dubai 2020 World Expo host city and bidding process

 27 Nov 2013 - Dubai won the bid to host the 2020 World Expo with over 70% of the votes in the final round.
 Fireworks at the Burj Khalifa were set off to celebrate.
-A holiday has been declared for schools in the UAE on Thursday 28 November 2013.
+A holiday was declared for schools in the UAE on Thursday 28 November 2013.
 The voting (by secret ballot) went like this:

 Sheikh Hamdan takes UAE flag to the top of the Burj Khalifa